umd-lhcb/lhcb-ntuples-gen/docs/physics/transverse_energy.md

 ### `TriggerHCALET`

 This is the _maximum_ $E_T$ measured by **HCAL only** for all hadron candidates associated with the track.
-Note that:

-The procedure is similar `TriggerET`, the only difference is: instead of using `theCand->et()`, we find the associated HCAL cells and readout the ADC values associated with the hadron candidate and convert it to energy.
+The procedure is similar to that of `TriggerET`, the only difference is: instead of using `theCand->et()`, we find the associated HCAL cells and readout the ADC values associated with the hadron candidate and convert it to energy.